theQRL/theqrl.org/content/blog/2022/last-month-at-qrl-october-2022/index.md

 ### OneQRL: Questions & Answers

-Since the launch of [OneQRL.com](https://oneqrl.com) at the [2022 Hackathon](/events/qrl-hackathon-2022/), the OneQRL Team intentially left the FAQ section unfinished.
+Since the launch of [OneQRL.com](https://oneqrl.com) at the [2022 Hackathon](/events/qrl-hackathon-2022/), the OneQRL Team intentionally left the FAQ section unfinished.

 Last month, the OneQRL Team got the community involved and gave a 10 Quanta reward to the most voted Questions/Answers each.
 This event lasted from **October 24th** to **October 31st**